Note: This blog was originally published in September 2017, but the information remains relevant.

 Bob Harris is an expert and speaker on the topic of association boards and governance.
-In fact, we’ve had him in Montana to train our own staff and board.
-His recent article, How to Manage Board Leaks, hits on an important topic to the credit union industry — confidentiality in the boardroom.
+His 2017 article, How to Manage Board Leaks, still hits on a topic important to the credit union industry — confidentiality in the boardroom.

 How is your credit union addressing confidentiality?